KeHang-Zhu/Awesome-LLM-for-Social-Science/README.md

 25 Jan 2024 \
 TL;DR: Elicit preference over a variety car brands, find that out of sample human preferences are matched very accurately

-**
-*Burns et al, *\
-2023;

-TL;DR: LLMs encode latent social information in their networks, authors discover a subspace that is matched with things being “true” or “false”

-Gurnee and Tegmark,
-2023;
-TL;DR: LLMs have some sort of world model of time and space in their layers